-As the clinical experience is associated with an academic course, students are NOT required to participate in the clinical experience during University Holidays, however there are clinical rotations that will take place throughout the entire calendar year.
-However, interested students may be given the opportunity to gain experience during this time.
-The ATS should discuss with his/her Preceptor the possibility of this and predetermine a schedule for such times.
+As the clinical experience is associated with an academic course, students are NOT required to participate in the clinical experience during University Holidays, however, there are clinical rotations that will take place throughout the entire calendar year.
+However, interested students may be allowed to gain experience during this time.
+The MATS should discuss with his/her Preceptor the possibility of this and predetermine a schedule for such times.